Skip to content

 Adalysis does not auto-adjust budgets.
 Instead, it monitors pacing and alerts you when campaigns are off track, leaving the corrective action to you.
 For agencies that prefer manual control with better visibility, this approach has merit.

 The limitation is the same as Optmyzr's: no Meta or LinkedIn support.
 If your reason for leaving Optmyzr is cross-platform coverage, Adalysis does not solve that problem.
 It is a viable alternative if your primary concern is price (Adalysis is generally cheaper than Optmyzr) while staying within the Google Ads ecosystem.
+For a wider look at Google-only options, our roundup of the best Google Ads management tools covers the platforms that focus on search depth over breadth.

 Best for: Google Ads-focused agencies looking for a more affordable audit and monitoring tool.